grimlong/Code-Louisville-Project/README.md

 The CSS on the dice page I did after reading a UX article on darkmode.
 It has flexboxes to adjust the layout of the content and only allows it to display in two formations using media queries to restrict it.
 I had to put flexboxes inside my flexboxes to get the numbers to center nicely.

-I used the Live Server extension for VS code when I was writing it so please use that to view the page.
+I used the Live Server extension for VS code when I was writing it but, I think it should just work when you click the HTML file.